sophongo/sophdoc/docs/en/admin/kpanda/gpu/nvidia/vgpu/vgpu_addon.md

 ## Prerequisites

-- Refer to the [GPU Support Matrix](../../gpu_matrix.md) to confirm that the nodes in the cluster have GPUs of the corresponding models.
+- Refer to the [GPU Support Matrix](../../gpu_matrix.md) to confirm that the nodes in the cluster have GPUs of the proper models.
 - The current cluster has deployed NVIDIA drivers through the Operator.
 For specific instructions, refer to [Offline Installation of GPU Operator](../install_nvidia_driver_of_operator.md).

 ## Procedure